Crowd preference

 Best Month by Trip Type

-Rome, Florence, cultural cities
+Rome, Florence, historical cities

 April–May or September–October